Lunacy - Def. "originally referring to temporary insanity attributed to changes of the moon." Cf. Old English "lunatic," literally "moon-sick."

 (4).
 Hagee attempts to prove that every time a tetrad occurs on Jewish holy days, somethinghappens to the Jews and Israel.
 That's simply not true for a couple of reasons.
 First, the Jews were scattered for nineteen centuries and Israel did not exist as a nation.
 NOTHING happened to the Jews or the nation of Israel during the years of the first six tetrads.
 Hagee tries to suggest that Spain "expelled the Jews" in 1492 and that was this was a 'traumatic and terrible' event.
 However, astronomers tell us that the actual tetrad occurred on Passover and Tabernacles in 1493 and 1494, not 1492.
 The Jews were expelled from Spain a full eighteen months before the first lunar eclipse of 1493/1494 tetrad even began.
 Second, there are only two tetrads that fall on Jewish holy days during Israel's time as a nation (since 1948).
 Interestingly, Hagee makes the same dating mistake when he speaks of Israel's "traumatic" war for independence.
 Israel was declared a nation and went to war in 1948, not during the lunar tetrad of 1949/1950.
 Hagee's error of misstating the actual date of astronomical tetrads seems intentional.
 He must misstate the dates of previous tetrads in order to convince readers that his prophecies in Four Blood Moons are reliable.
 However, fudging facts to prove an argument is not scientific or ethical.

 (5).
-One of my favorite Bible series I at Emmanuel was "Portraits of Christ: The Feasts and the Festivals of Israel."
+One of my favorite Bible series I taught at Emmanuel Enid was "Portraits of Christ: The Feasts and the Festivals of Israel."
 I know enough about Jewish calendaring and the holy days of Old Covenant Israel to know that the priests watched the moon from the mountains of Israel to declare new moons (months), holy days, and other events by blowing the shofars.
 In other words, the moon was eyeballed by the priests of Israel!
 Interestingly, the lunar eclipse tetrad of 2014/2015 will not be visible from Israel!
 We Americans seem to think the world truly revolves around us.
 Smile.
 One would think if a special occurrence in the lunar cycle (a tetrad) were important to Israel, they could at least see it!

 (6).
 Hagee's use of the term blood moons for the upcoming lunar eclipse tetrad is utter deception.
 A tetrad is four successive total lunar eclipses with no partial lunar eclipses in between, each of which is separated from the other by six lunar months.
 Hagee's book is about a tetrad, but he's calling it four blood moons.
 There are NOT four blood moons occurring in 2014 and 2015.
 A blood moon can only occur in the fall.
 The twisting of science to conform to one's alleged presuppositions of Joel 2:13 (the rapture, Armageddon, the return of Christ as Messiah of the nation of Israel, etc...) is pure deceit.
 Of course, this is done in order to convince people that "the moon turning to blood" before the "day of the Lord" (Jesus' return), and that Jesus return is going to happen in 2014/2015.
 We've heard these same kinds of predictions on the return of Jesus in times past (88 Reasons Why Jesus Will Return in 1988), and there will be additional false prophecies regarding the "return of Christ" in the future.
 What's unfortunate is Christians never take the time to think through these silly predictions for themselves.